tu2-atmanand/Task-Board/README.md

 ## Pricing

 A great effort of work was put into this idea to make it happen.
 I created the plugin for personal use, but I believe it will surely help other to make their work easier in managing tasks and handling project.
-If you have got benefitted with this plugin, consider donating for further improvement of this idea.
+If you have got benefitted with this plugin, consider spornsoring for further improvement of this idea.

 ## License